Changes mulled as synthetic drug sentences cause confusion

 “You just have a nightmare situation that cannot be explained to a defendant because it makes no sense,” said Malone’s attorney, Steven Sadow.
 “He’s at the mercy of what the judge chooses to do with the ratio and how the judge treats certain people.”

 Some judges have openly struggled with formulas.
-In Florida, U.S. District Judge Donald Middlebrooks said he found no scientific basis for the marijuana-to-THC ratio of 1:167 and rejected it in a case involving a designer drug known as XLR-11.
+In Florida, U.S. District Judge Donald Middlebrooks said he found no scientific basis for the standard marijuana-to-THC ratio and rejected it in a case involving a designer drug known as XLR-11.

 “Although I asked each of the experts at the hearing, no one could provide me with a reason for this ratio, which has major implications in determining the base level offense,” Middlebrooks wrote.
 “After my own research and a phone call to the Sentencing Commission, I still could find no basis for this ratio.”